Escape response: In insects

 When house flies (Musca domestica) encounter an aversive stimulus, they jump rapidly and fly away from the stimulus.
 A recent research suggests that the escape response in Musca domestica is controlled by a pair of compound eyes, rather than by the ocelli.
 When one of the compound eyes was covered, the minimum threshold to elicit an escape response increased.
 In short, the escape reaction of Musca domestica is evoked by the combination of both motion and light.

 Cockroaches are also well known for their escape response.
 When individuals sense a wind puff, they will turn and escape in the opposite direction.
 The sensory neurons in the paired caudal cerci (singular: cercus) at the rear of the animal send a message along the ventral nerve cord.
 Then, one of two responses are elicited: running (through the ventral giant interneurons) or flying/running (through the dorsal giant interneurons).
+A study on dragonflies and damselflies (Odonata) found that while urbanization level did not directly affect their escape behavior, escape responses of Odonata were delayed in areas with high human activity.

 In mammals

 Mammals can display a wide range of escape responses.
 Some of the most common escape responses include withdrawal reflexes, fleeing, and, in some instances where outright escape is too difficult, freezing behaviors.

 Higher-order mammals often display withdrawal reflexes.
 Exposure to danger, or a painful stimulus (in nociceptor-mediated loops), initiate a spinal reflex loop.
 Sensory receptors transmit the signal to the spine where it is rapidly integrated by interneurons and consequently an efferent signal is sent down motor neurons.
 The effect of the motor neurons is to contract the muscles necessary to pull the body, or body part away from the stimulus.

 Some mammals, like squirrels and other rodents, have defensive neural networks present in the midbrain that allow for quick adaptation of their defense strategy.
 If these animals are caught in an area without refuge, they can quickly change their strategy from fleeing to freezing.
 Freezing behavior allows for the animal to avoid detection by the predator.

-In one study, Stankowich & Coss (2007) studied the flight initiation distance of Columbian black-tailed deer.
+In 2007, Theodore Stankowich and Richard G. Coss studied the flight initiation distance of Columbian black-tailed deer.
 According to the authors, the flight initiation distance is the distance between prey and predator when the prey attempts an escape response.
 They found that the angle, distance, and speed that the deer escaped was related to the distance between the deer and its predator, a human male in this experiment.